- 28

 - February

-Java 8 was first released in March 2014 — that's 12 years ago.
-Yet it remains one of the most widely used JDK versions across enterprises worldwide.
-The bad news is that OpenJDK 8 Community Support will end in November 2026, leaving only about 9 months from now.
-This article provides a comprehensive overview of the situation, along with a practical migration plan that organizations should start executing today.
+Java 8 was first released in March 2014 — that's 12 years ago — yet it remains the JDK version used by countless organizations worldwide.
+The bad news: OpenJDK 8 community support ends in November 2026, leaving only about 9 months.
+This article summarizes the full situation and provides a migration plan that Thai organizations should start executing today.

 Why Is Java 8 Still So Popular?

-Java 8 was one of the most "revolutionary" versions of the Java language, introducing key features that developers continue to rely on heavily:
+Java 8 was one of the versions that truly "revolutionized" the Java language by introducing several key features that developers still use extensively today:

-- Lambda Expressions made functional programming in Java significantly more convenient
+- Lambda Expressions made Functional Programming in Java far more convenient

-- Stream API transformed collection processing from traditional loops to readable pipelines
+- Stream API transformed Collection processing from traditional loops to more readable pipelines

-- Optional helped reduce NullPointerException — the "archenemy" of Java developers
+- Optional helped reduce NullPointerException — the "arch-nemesis" of Java developers

 - Date/Time API (java.time) replaced the long-problematic java.util.Date